·

 3. Caladesi Island

-Caladesi is especially great for nature lovers.
 There is a three-mile kayak trail you can experience that takes you through some mangroves, or if you want to stick to land, there’s a beautiful three-mile nature trail you can experience!
-Make sure you bring bug spray!!
+Just don’t forget the bug spray—trust me on this one!

-If you enjoy this post, be sure to check out my ultimate Tampa, Florida guide!
-It includes the best restaurants, things to do, hotels, and more!
+Check out my ultimate Tampa, Florida guide that includes the best restaurants, things to do, hotels, and more!

-Imagine sipping on a fancy craft cocktail at a carousel bar that gently rotates, giving off those iconic New Orleans carousel bar feels.
+And, of course, there’s the showstopper: the carousel bar.
+Picture yourself sipping a craft cocktail while the bar gently rotates—think New Orleans vibes but with Dunedin charm.
 It’s basically a merry-go-round for grown-ups, and I’m here for it!

 Let me help you pack with ease!
 Check out my Amazon storefront for some of the beach essentials you should have on your Florida packing list!